cfdlad/iso-build_old/README.md

 ## Build

 To build use `iso_build_mine.yaml` file in the iso-build repo to run the github action.

-This workflow only makes use of my iso-build repo and my iso-profile repo.
+This workflow makes use of the iso-build repository and the iso-profile repository.

+Note: When cloning edit the `iso_build_mine.yaml` to point to your iso-profile repository thereby ensuring your customizations will reflect in your iso build.